Lagrangian cobordism and tropical curves: Tropical curves

 which is the same as the usual one, except one multiplies the component of the integral over edge $E$ by the sign $\epsilon(E)$.
 This allows us to define the \emph{mixed-sign Jacobian} $\Jac(C,\epsilon)$, which is a tropical affine torus so long as the mixed-sign integration pairing is nondegenerate.
 The \emph{mixed-sign Abel--Jacobi map} is a mixed-sign parametrized tropical curve $\AJ:(C,\epsilon) \to \Jac(C,\epsilon)$.

-\begin{lem} There exist tropical affine tori which admit mixed-sign parametrized tropical curves, but do not admit a polarization. \end{lem} \begin{proof} We can construct examples as $\Jac(C,\epsilon)$ where $(C,\epsilon)$ is a mixed-sign tropical curve.
-These certainly admit mixed-sign parametrized tropical curves via the mixed-sign Abel--Jacobi map; so it suffices by Lemma \ref{lem:nopol} to arrange that the mixed-sign integration pairing is irrational symmetric, nondegenerate and indefinite.
+\begin{lem} There exist tropical affine tori which are simple and do not admit a polarization, but which admit mixed-sign parametrized tropical curves. \end{lem} \begin{proof} We can construct examples as $\Jac(C,\epsilon)$ where $(C,\epsilon)$ is a mixed-sign tropical curve.
+These certainly admit mixed-sign parametrized tropical curves via the mixed-sign Abel--Jacobi map; so it suffices by Lemmas \ref{lem:irratsimple} and \ref{lem:irratpol} to arrange that the mixed-sign integration pairing is irrational symmetric, nondegenerate and indefinite (where we implicitly identify $H_1(B;\Z) \simeq H^0(T^*_\Z B)$ by Serre duality).
 This is easy to do in examples: e.g., we can take $C$ to have two vertices $v_1,v_2$ and three edges $E_1,E_2,E_3$ connecting $v_1$ to $v_2$, and $\epsilon(E_i)$ negative for $i=2$ only.
 If we orient these edges to all point from $v_1$ to $v_2$ then the proof of Lemma \ref{lem:jacpol} gives an identification

 and the integration pairing is identified with the restriction of the bilinear form $\mathrm{diag}(\ell_1,-\ell_2,\ell_3)$ to this subspace, where $\ell_i>0$ is the length of $E_i$.
 The restricted bilinear form is irrational symmetric if and only if the $\ell_i$ are rationally independent, and it has signature $(+,-)$ if and only if $\ell_2 > (\ell_1^{-1} + \ell_3^{-1})^{-1}$; it is clearly possible to satisfy these conditions simultaneously, cf. Figure \ref{fig:mixed_sign}. \end{proof}